Ever wonder what it’s like to work in agriculture? There’s no better way to find out than through our Soldier to Agriculture Program.

 Ag business is the farming, management, production, and marketing of agricultural commodities, such as livestock and crops.
 The field includes resource management, farming, conservation, marketing, and sales.

-Livestock & Poultry Management
+Livestock and Poultry Management

 This field aims to meet the growing demand for affordable protein.
 Careers may include live production, technical consultation, or business positions with allied industries.